njch5/oo-ride-share/README.md

 **Attribute**|**Description**
 -----|-----
-vehicle\_identification|The driver's Vehicle Identification Number (VIN Number), Each vehicle identification number should be a specific length to ensure it is a valid vehicle identification number driven_trips | A list of trips the user has acted as a driver for. status|Indicating availability, a driver's availability should be either `:AVAILABLE` or `:UNAVAILABLE`
+vehicle\_identification|The driver's Vehicle Identification Number (VIN Number), Each vehicle identification number should be a specific length of 17 to ensure it is a valid vehicle identification number driven_trips | A list of trips the user has acted as a driver for. status|Indicating availability, a driver's availability should be either `:AVAILABLE` or `:UNAVAILABLE`